Skip to main content

 Following a strategy review, wind speed limits have been changed for some vehicle types.
 So the bridge should remain open to more vehicles, more often and any closure will be as short as possible.
 This has helped Heavy Goods Vehicles (HGVs) to continue to cross the A55 Britannia Bridge during adverse weather events.

-If possible, the traffic management that has been put in place for the hanger replacement works will be removed from the Menai Suspension Bridge during emergencies/incidents and high wind events.
+If possible, the traffic management that has been put in place for Phase 2 works will be removed from the Menai Suspension Bridge during emergencies/incidents and high wind events.
 This will allow traffic (vehicles under 7.5T) to flow as freely as possible over the Menai Straits.